 We all know it’s important to take care of our teeth.
 The two common ways that teeth get damaged are through an accident or neglect.
 It may be our genetics that make accidental damage more likely.
 Sometimes accidents can’t be avoided.
-Fortunately, modern dental procedures such as dental implants or root canals are quite effective at fixing these problems.
+Fortunately, modern dental procedures such as best dental implants or root canals are quite effective at fixing these problems.
 Damage through neglect, on the other hand, is entirely up to us.
 When going in for your regular dental checkup, at some point the dental hygienist will likely make a comment about flossing.
 The comment will either be that you have been doing a good job at flossing daily, or it will come as a recommendation.
 We all know that flossing is an important part of dental hygiene.
 Even if you are part of the 50.5 percent of Americans that floss daily, it is important to make sure you floss correctly.

 How to Floss